NAVIONICS TEAM

 The Mark 2 Architecture consists of 6 custom designed boards, all handling a separate responsibility of the vehicle.
 The port side of the vehicle contains the four primary circuit boards, known as the Board Stack (see the picture above).
 The starboard side of the vehicle contains the computational and sensor elements of the vehicle, with the NVIDIA Jetson Orin at the heart.
 Additionally we use a StereoLabs Zed 2i for 3D vision, and a VectorNav VN-100 IMU for sensing orientation and acceleration.
 We use CAN Bus as the primary communication link between the main computer and the rest of the electronics system.
 This is the only data protocol traveling between systems in the vehicle, improving the ease and reliability of communication between systems.

-The Mark 2 Power Board is responsible for deriving the various power rails required by the AUV.
+The Mark 2 Combined Power/Actuator Board combines the responsibilities of the Mark 2 Power and Actuator boards.
+This board was developed this past year to shrink the existing system, allowing the space to be used for more systems.
 It has two TDK-Lambda Voltage Regulators, capable of providing up to 250W of power.
 It additionally contains the Kill Switch circuitry to cut off power to the thrusters, ensuring the AUV is in a safe state when the kill switch is removed.
 It also contains several sensors to provide telemetry on the current state of the electronics system, such as reading the voltage of the various voltage rails as well as board stack temperature.

 View Schematic